thhsu296/DataNB/README.md

 ## Edge Cases

-A few of the documents were written in different formats than the others.
-For instance, the two files "news_release.2020.03.0155.html" and "news_release.2020.03.0157.html" have age groups 20-30, 30-40, etc. rather than 20-29, 30-39, etc. as ther other files.

-Another instance is "news_release.2020.03.0164.html", where the ages were not described, so the data cannot be stored in the table built for the other files.
+A small portion of the webpages were written in formats that are not captured but this script.
+For instance,
+in "news_release.2020.03.0164.html"
+the ages of indivisuals
+were not given.

+Fortunately,
-Such marginal cases are not too many, so they were left to be handeled manually.
+thanks to the coherent writing style of the Government of New Brunswick, those edge cases are not too many, and are within a reasonable amount to be handeled manually.